 Vitoria is a walkable city.
 It’s smaller and more intimate than Bilbao and San Sebastián.
 The old town, like most in Spain, has great shops and outdoor cafés.
-We spent part of the afternoon browsing the stores and, and later, we headed to the main plaza, Plaza de la Virgen Blanca, where we spent the rest of the day people watching and drinking cañas.
-There are also a variety of Basque tapas, called pintxos that are readily available.
+We spent part of the afternoon browsing the stores and, and later, we headed to the main plaza, Plaza de la Virgen Blanca, where we spent the rest of the day people-watching and drinking cañas (beer).
+There are also a variety of Basque tapas, called pintxos that are readily available in the area.
 While Vitoria might not have the same variety of pintxos as Bilbao or the culinary creativity as San Sebastián, there are still many to choose from, and they’re typically cheaper in Vitoria.

-Being the reading and history nerd that I am, I had to read the book, and learned a lot about the history and construction of a very impressive cathedral.
-There are also many exhibits in the cathedral describing the construction, and show the various phases throughout the years.
+History nerd that I am, I had to read the book, and learned a lot about the construction of this very impressive cathedral.
+There are also many exhibits in the cathedral describing its construction, and show the various phases it went through over the years.
 The new cathedral, Catedral de Santa Maria Immaculada, is also worth a visit if you have the time.

 Remember, if you choose to visit Vitoria (especially in the winter), it can be a lot colder than the rest of the community.
 It often snows, so make sure you have a jacket.

-The easiest way to get to Vitoria from Bilbao and San Sebastián is by bus (Autobuses la Unión), as trains are very infrequent from many major cities around País Vasco and Spain.
-From Bilbao, approximately an hour to Vitoria, there is a bus for 5.95 that leaves three times every hour.
+The easiest way to get to Vitoria from Bilbao and San Sebastián is by bus (Autobuses la Unión), as trains are infrequent from major cities around País Vasco and Spain.
+From Bilbao, it is approximately an hour to Vitoria.
 From San Sebastián, use the bus company Pesa, which leaves every hour.